aws-samples/amazon-eks-security-immersion-day/content/3-pod-security/psa-pss/index.en.md

 weight : 41
 ---

-#### Introduction

-The Kubernetes pod specification includes a variety of different attributes that can strengthen or weaken your overall security posture.
-As a Kubernetes practitioner your chief concern should be preventing a process, that’s running within a container, from escaping the isolation boundaries of the container runtime and gaining access to the underlying host.

-> Pod Security Concepts are outlined in the [EKS Best Practices Guide](https://aws.github.io/aws-eks-best-practices/security/docs/pods/), as wells as [Kubernetes Pod Security Documentation](https://kubernetes.io/docs/concepts/security/pod-security-standards/).

 #### Pod Security Concepts

 When considering Pod Security, there are several settings that can be used to control what containers, within pods, can do.